 Nowadays, growing your own fruit and veg is more popular than ever before.
 Rising food costs and increased eco-awareness both have a part to play – but it’s not just about practicality.
-Gardening is relaxing, gives you access to exciting new ingredients and can even help counter depression.
+Gardening is relaxing, gives you access to exciting new ingredients and can even help counter many mental health issues.
 As an added bonus, it gives you a cheap and easy way to give unique presents to foodie friends for a fraction of the cost of a bottle of posh olive oil.

 Grow, Eat, Gift aims to give you all you need to start gardening no matter how little space you have.
 If you’ve got a windowsill, you’ve got a garden – and it needn’t break the bank.
 Learn how to recycle everyday items to make practical pots, kitsch planters and even mini-greenhouses.
-I’ll also be keeping an eye out for amazing garden bargains, to help you get maximum reward from minimum expenditure.
+I also share upcycling ideas and garden bargains, to help you get maximum reward from minimum expenditure.

 Whether you’re after (near) instant gratification or prefer to take things a little more slowly, there are fruits and vegetables out there to suit your personality.
 Discover the plants that are eager to please, like being ignored or are at least a little forgiving if you neglect them for a few days.